Today's the day of a big test at school, and you feel awful. Your stomach hurts

 likely to feel this way.
 This is called being a perfectionist (say: per-FEK-shuh-nist).

-Kids who worry a lot also
+Kids who worry a lot

-mistakes they make or to get less than a perfect score.
+accept mistakes they make or to get less than a perfect score.
 This creates more pressure

 As we mentioned before, not being prepared for a test (duh!) can cause test anxiety.

-Kids who don't get enough sleep
+Kids who don't get enough

-also can be more likely to have test anxiety.
+sleep also can be more likely to have test anxiety.

 What Can I Do?